This document introduces the concepts you need to understand to configure HTTP or HTTPS Load Balancing.

 HTTP(S) Load Balancing retries failed GET requests in certain circumstances, such as when the response timeout is exhausted.
 It does not retry failed POST requests.
 Retries are limited to two attempts.
 Retried requests only generate one log entry for the final response.
 Refer to Logging for more information.

-Illegal request handling
+Illegal request and response handling

 The load balancer blocks the following for HTTP/1.1 compliance: